 y the Iranian establishment.
 Iran has acknowledged the new government in Sanaa and would be prepared to do business with them should an opportunity arise in the future once some kind of peace is achieved, this may also be the case for the Russian and perhaps the Chinese who are both looking for new potential partners in the Middle East.
 For now, however, Yemen continues to struggle alone.

 The Saudi’s have acted appallingly in Yemen and have only themselves to blame.
 Whichever government sits in Sanaa in the future, the people of Yemen will all resent the Saudi kingdom for generations.
 The war cry of “Death To America” which many Yemenis famously chant will continue but now with its newly added verse of “Death to Al Saud”.
 It was not Iranian money that added the new verse to this popular Arab slogan, it was American bombs being dropped on Yemeni civilians by Saudi jets.

 If the media must continue with this odious and cliche narrative that the Houthis are all ‘Iranian-backed, Shia Houthi Rebels’ then they must at least also correctly label Wahhabi terrorist groups such as Al-Qaeda and the Taliban as ‘Saudi-backed Wahhabi terrorists’.

-Posted by Muhammed Ali Carter on October 23, 2016, With 2715 Reads Filed under Middle East, Of Interest, World.
+Posted by Muhammed Ali Carter on October 23, 2016, With 2784 Reads Filed under Middle East, Of Interest, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.